edoardocattapan/ardo.github.io/_posts/2020-01-22-creation-is-impossible.md

 The process of *becoming-in-time* strictly implies an irreversible flow of time, where past, present and future succeed in linear progression.
 Creation, annihilation and the process of *becoming-in-time* are all very tightly interrelated and necessary for each other to legitimize the idea of the flow of time.

 For example, think of *you*: initially you did not exist, then you were born, coming into existence in this world, and you are now existing in a process of *becoming-in-time*, which is your life, towards your inevitable death, when you will go into non-existence again, for all eternity.

-Another example is the Christian tale: God created the world and humanity, who start from the Garden of Eden, time is passing by linearly and irreversibly, until the final Day of the Apocalypse.
+Another example is the Christian tale: starting from the Garden of Eden, God created the world and humanity, since then time is passing by linearly and irreversibly, until the final Day of the Apocalypse.

 In the western world, creation is the Genesis, annihilation is the Apocalypse, *becoming-in-time* is the theory of evolution and the irreversible flow of time is the Second Law of Thermodynamics.